Thoughts to Ponder

 Those cracked, calloused hands

-have seen enough abuse for eighty-nine
+have seen enough abuse for ninety

 years, but not so much they cannot

-gently cradle a grandson's hand
+gently cradle a grandchild's hand

 as you wander the fields together, or mend